dpeytonX/tf300_plasma/README.md

 The idea came from cb22's ArchLinux project which successfully runs native linux on this table.

+<strong>Warning: This project is will not give a proper executable</strong>

 TODO:
--figure out what the kernel.blob is and if a custom one is needed -figure out which base distribution to use --candidates are: Kubuntu, OpenSuse, Mer, Meego
+-figure out which base distribution to use --candidates are: Kubuntu, OpenSuse, Mer, Meego
+-Start producing an initrd image.

-<h2> INSTALLATION Instructions (Kernel) </h2>
+<h2> INSTALLATION </h2>
+You will need cmake and gcc installed before beginning.
+CD into the install directory.
+Run the following
+./makekernel.sh
+./buildblobpack.sh
+./buildmkbootimg.sh

+<h2> Kernel Install Optional</h2>

 Below are the install instructions for cb22's modified ASUS Tf300t kernel.
 First get the kernel source